waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Prerequisites: Clear Bell (Obtained).
 - Quest Start: Turn 24182 (Timestamp: Saturday, Dec 27, 2025, 9:35 AM PST).
 - Loop Start: Turn 26164 (Stuck on sightings).
+- Current Turn: 26414.

 ## Current Strategy
 - Plan:
-  1. Fly to Ecruteak City.
+  1. Check Ecruteak Dance Theater for Eusine.
-  2. Go to Ecruteak Pokémon Center and talk to Eusine (Mandatory trigger for overworld sightings).
-  3. Return to Route 42 island and walk onto (26, 15) to trigger the sighting.
+  2. If not found, head to Route 42 island (26, 15) to trigger the sighting.
-  4. If that fails, go to the Route 36 junction and walk onto (35, 9).
+  3. If that fails, go to Route 36 junction (35, 9).
-  5. If both fail, re-consult with Sages in Tin Tower Gatehouse.
+  4. If both sightings fail, talk to the Sages in the Tin Tower Gatehouse again.
+  5. If Eusine appears in the PC at any point, talk to him immediately.

 ## Suicune Quest Diagnostic Log
 - 1. Burned Tower: Flee event completed.